Restrictions and Guidance

 In the interest of public health, the following operational changes have been made by the Town.
 Updates will be posted to this site as our practices change.

-As of NS's Reopening Plan, Town Council and Committees have resumed meeting in person.
-Social distancing allows for a total of 18 people in the Council Chamber - including Council, staff, and presenters - so there is very limited seating for members of the public.
-Please call ahead at 902-634-4410 to determine if there is available seating.
-These meetings will continue to be broadcast on Zoom (accessible by video or telephone; each meeting's link is published in advance) and live-streamed on the Town's YouTube channel.
-The minutes are posted to the Town website here (Council) and here (Committees), and video recordings are archived on YouTube for later viewing.
+Most Council and Committee meetings are conducted in-person, and will continue to be livestreamed on Zoom (accessible by video or telephone; each meeting's link is published in advance) and live-streamed on the Town's YouTube channel.
+The minutes are posted to the Town website here (Council) and here (Committees), and video recordings remain archived on YouTube for later viewing.
+A Council Highlights summary is available here.

 - Online or Telephone Banking.
 Use the account number from your bill to add a bill payee.
 Search “Lunenburg” and select the payee needed.